Sequential monitoring for distributional changepoints using degenerate U-statistics: Main results

 \subsection{Monitoring under $H_{0}$}

-Based on the stopping rules defined in (\ref{stop-infty}) and (\ref {stop-M}), the case of no detection taking place corresponds to the events $ \left\{ \tau _{m}=\infty \right\} $ and $\left\{ \tau _{m,M}=\infty \right\} $\ respectively.
+Based on the stopping rules defined in (\ref{stop-infty}) and (\ref {stop-M}), the case of no detection taking place corresponds to the events $ \left\{ \tau _{m}=\infty \right\} $ and $\left\{ \tau _{m,M}=M \right\} $\ respectively.
 In this section, we study the probability of such events under the null hypothesis $H_{0}$\ - and, therefore, the asymptotic distribution of our statistics.
-We begin by presenting the limiting behaviour of CUSUM-type schemes based on using the detector $\mathcal{D}_{m}^{(1)}(k)$\ defined in (\ref{cusum}).
+We begin by presenting the limiting behaviour of the detector $\mathcal{D}_{m}^{(1)}(k)$\ defined in (\ref{cusum}).